Does your organization have a spare $14M to spend on fines, penalties, and revenue loss due to a non-compliance event?

 GDPR

 GDPR stands for General Data Protection Regulation.
-This regulation came into effect in 2018 and was designed to protect the privacy of citizens in the European Union.
-Under this regulation, all EU citizens must consent before their data is processed.
+This regulation, which came into effect in 2018, was designed to protect the privacy of citizens in the European Union.
+Under this regulation, all EU citizens must consent before processing their data.
 There are additional specifications about how data must be transferred and secured under this standard.

 Data impacted by GDPR include: